Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Bone grafting may be performed with the use of the patient’s own bone (autologous), obtained from another source – a bone bank (allograft), or with a synthetic substitute.
 Bone grafting usually takes up from 4 to 9 months’ time for the bone to integrate with surrounding it jawbone structure and allow for installing dental implants.
 Rushing any dental procedures before full reabsorption of the new bone, and regeneration of the fractured bone structure is strongly dissuaded.

-Additionally, if the patient requires installing upper back molar implants or if the upper jaw hasn’t got enough place for dental implants, then the surgeon will have to perform the so-called sinus lift procedure, which is a ridge expansion with a scalpel done under local anaesthesia usually.
+Additionally, if the patient requires installing upper back molar implants or if the upper jaw hasn’t got enough place for dental implants, then the surgeon will have to perform the so-called sinus lift, which is a ridge expansion involving a bone graft of some sort, done under local anaesthesia.

 This is the reason why any dental procedure requires X-ray photography, or CT scan made beforehand.
 The possibility of bone grafting increases accordingly to the age of the patient and prolongs the total time needed for the dental implant to be mounted and crowned.
 Hence, it’s clear by now that dental surgeries, unfortunately, need some time to be finalized and heal in order to enjoy their effects fully.

 When the jawbone structure has been regenerated the next treatment phase begins: the implantation of the dental root – the fixture (screw) of the crown into the emptied already tooth socket.
 Depending on the dental situation and implant system employed these can be endosteal or subperiosteal and the whole procedure may last up to 2 hours.